discouraging deer in the garden, with ohio state’s marne titchenell

 - Saying no to deer with fencing (including my approach)

 MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the October 10, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Oct.
+10, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photos: Stripped bark off tree by Manfred Mielke, USDA Forest Service, Bugwood.org; buck in field by Scott Bauer, USDA Agricultural Research Service, Bugwood.org; buck rub by Joseph OBrien, USDA Forest Service, Bugwood.org; row of rubbed trees by David Mooter, Prairie Silvics, Inc., Bugwood.org)